Daniel Wall, Ph.D.

 B.A., Sonoma State University, 1988

-Wall, D. Social interactions mediated by outer membrane exchange.
-In Myxobacteria IV.
-(Yang, Z. & Higgs, P.I., eds).
-Horizon Scientific Press, Norwich, U.K. In press.
+Wall, D. 2014.
+Social interactions mediated by outer membrane exchange.
+In Myxobacteria: Genomics, Cellular and Molecular Biology, edited by Yang, Z. & Higgs, P.I., Caister Academic Press, Norwich, U.K., pp 91-103.

 Pathak, D.T., Wei, X., Bucuvalas, A., Haft, D., Gerloff, D. L. and Wall, D. 2012.
 Cell contact-dependent outer membrane exchange in myxobacteria: Genetic determinants and mechanism.
 PLoS Genetics 8:e1002626.